Skip to main content

 The PSPO prohibited these activities in the identified areas, outlined the offences that could be committed if these prohibitions were breached, and provided for offences to be dealt with by fixed penalty notices (FPN).
 Full details of the Order can be found above.

-In our recent survey, we received responses from 40 residents and visitors, highlighting where they may have experienced anti-social behaviour and expressing their views on the powers contained in the PSPO and whether they should continue to be available to ensure that all members of the public can use and enjoy public spaces and help to make Waverley a better and safer place to live, work and enjoy.
+We carried out a survey in February and March 2024 and received responses from 40 residents and visitors.
+This highlighted where people may have experienced anti-social behaviour, allowed them to express their views on the powers contained in the PSPO and whether they should continue to be available to ensure that all members of the public can use and enjoy public spaces, helping to make Waverley a better and safer place to live, work and enjoy.

 Barbecues and bonfires in parks and greenspaces